omdaxini/omdaxini/Readme.md

 ## I'm a student!

-- 👯 I’m looking to collaborate for projects
+- 👯 I’m looking to collaborate on projects

 ### Connect with me: